sidmulajkar/sidsblog/sidmulajkar/content/posts/tcp-slow-start.md

 However, it is sufficient to indicate that there are insufficiencies in  the existing Slow-Start process.

-> With this understanding of the whole concept, it's like giving a cold start to your car before actually using it.
+***With this understanding of the whole concept, it's like giving a cold start to your car before actually using it.***

 That's why many of them have specially advised or recommended to warm up the TCP server with the proxies connected with the upstream server sending in some garbage requests.

+--

 So, whenever the new request comes in, we have the beautiful TCP connections running.